Governorship of Wes Moore: Marijuana

 Moore supported legislation introduced and passed during the 2022 legislative session that created a ballot referendum to legalize recreational marijuana in Maryland, and another bill that would regulate marijuana possession should the referendum pass in November.
 During his 2022 gubernatorial campaign, Moore talked about implementing a recreational cannabis industry with a focus on equity "so that communities that have experienced the greatest disparities benefit the most."
 Question 4 passed with 67.2 percent of voters approving the measure on November 8, 2022.
 In January 2023, Moore signed an executive order releasing $46.5 million to start developing the framework for a recreational marijuana industry in the state, with a majority of the released funds going toward grants for minority-owned firms.
 In May 2023, he signed a bill regulating the state's recreational marijuana industry.

 In October 2022, Moore praised President Joe Biden's pardon of thousands of people convicted of marijuana possession under federal law, and said that he would "fight to expunge the records of those arrested for marijuana possession [as governor]".
 In June 2024, Moore signed an executive order pardoning about 100,000 people with low-level cannabis-related convictions in Maryland.
 In June 2025, he pardoned an additional 6,900 individuals convicted of simple cannabis possession.

 In May 2023, Moore allowed a bill that prohibits police from stopping a vehicle solely based on if they smell marijuana to become law without his signature.

 Voting rights

 During his 2022 gubernatorial campaign, Moore said he opposed voter-ID legislation introduced by state senator Justin Ready, calling it "voter suppression".
 In September 2022, Moore said he opposed a lawsuit filed by his Republican opponent, state delegate Dan Cox, against the Maryland State Board of Elections to block the early counting of Maryland's mail-in ballots in the 2022 elections, alleging that Cox was trying to sow distrust and uncertainty in the electoral system.
 The Maryland Court of Appeals unanimously rejected Cox's arguments to halt early mail-in ballot tabulation in October 2022.

 In April 2023, Moore signed a bill to allow counties to begin counting mail-in ballots before Election Day.
 Before this bill was enacted, Maryland was the only state that restricted the processing of absentee ballots until after Election Day, according to the National Conference of State Legislatures.

+In April 2026, Moore signed the Maryland Voting Rights Act into law, which allows challenges to counties or municipalities that hold elections in a way that dilutes the votes cast by minority voters.
+He also criticized the U.S. Supreme Court's ruling in Louisiana v.
+Callais, which he said would lead to decreased minority representation in Congress.

+Moore has criticized the use of closed primaries in elections, including Maryland's, saying that they disenfranchise voters and should be "reevaluated".